All age safeguarding

 How do I access a copy of my information?

-For contact information for the Access to Information team please see here
+For contact information for the access to information team please see here

 What should I do if I have an immediate safeguarding concern?

-If you have an immediate safeguarding concern, please call 999 but for all other safeguarding concerns please make a referral to your local Authority safeguarding team – their contact details are available on their website or you can find them via the ICB safeguarding webpage ICB Safeguarding
+If you have an immediate safeguarding concern, please call 999 but for all other safeguarding concerns please make a referral to your local authority safeguarding team – their contact details are available on their website or you can find them via the ICB safeguarding webpage ICB Safeguarding

 Accessibility tools